-- 1) Graduating seniors in his or her last semester, when that student is taking only enough courses to graduate at the end of that semester. - 2) Students who are approved to attend on a part-time basis for medical reasons.
-Requests for part-time attendance of this type must be made through the Center for Academic Success and Registrar.
+- 1) Graduating seniors in their last semester, when that student is taking only enough courses to graduate at the end of that semester. - 2) Students who are approved to attend on a part-time basis for medical reasons.
+Requests for part-time attendance of this type must be made through the Center for Academic Success.

-In either of these cases, the University scholarship or grant is prorated based upon the number of hours in which the student enrolls.
+In either of these cases, the University scholarship or grant is prorated based upon the number of credits in which the student enrolls.